m-schwarz/unibus/README.md

 The appliaction is backed by data from Rejseplanen.

 ## Scope and architecture of the solution
-The application contains both a server side app and a client side app, both written in JavaScript.
+The application contains both a server side app and a client side app (full stack), both written in JavaScript.
 The client retrieves data from the server through a simple REST/JSON api.

 ## Server